akauppi/rg4esm/package/README.md

 Using the deeper link (to Crash Reporting > Advanced Features) since JavaScript level doesn't have a good landing page (that would show the contents we want).
 -->

-You can use all the Plain client's features by:
+You can use all the Plain client's features (At Your Own Risk) by:

 ```
 import { rg4js } from 'rg4esm'